poggenpower/dyndns.py/README.md

 If your webserver is managed by plesk, this script allows you to provide your own DynDNS service.
 ### Features
 - ipv6 and ipv4 support
-- limit user to certain domains or hostrecords
+- limit user to certain domains or host records
 - Email Notification if record changed

 ## Functionality